• Skip to main content

 1. Put chopped bhindi and ½ teaspoon salt in a pot and cook it without oil with constant stirring on medium heat.

-3. Simultaneously, in another pan heat oil, fry garlic, cumin, and fenugreek for a few seconds.
-When garlic is lightly golden add all the remaining spices.
+3. Simultaneously, in another pan heat oil, and fry garlic, cumin, and fenugreek for a few seconds.
+When the garlic is lightly golden add all the remaining spices.
 (You can use the same pan bhindi too.)

 4. Give it a stir and fry for another few seconds.
 Add onions and cook until soft as shown in picture 5.